Moon Man (album): Music and production

 Due to his disappearance Lloyd's fans lost track of him in the 1970s, as "he was channeling the majority of his musical energy outside of the normal jazz realm."
 In the liner notes of the reissue Tom Callaghan writes: "Like that other great recluse of the time, Miles Davis, Lloyd embarked on a long and solitary journey, but one of spiritual discovery and enlightenment. […] Occasional recordings would emerge, but concerts performances were few and far between."
 Moon Man marks his first studio recording since the 1966 Dream Weaver.
 In the meantime Lloyd change to Kapp Records, recruited former members of the sextet 'Listen' in San Francisco and added for the first time lyrics to his compositions.
 Besides tenor saxophone and flute he now can also be heard for the first time on vocals and theremin.
-While musically his style developed more psychedelic and folk rock elements, his interest in spirituality like Transcendental Meditation and the Islam influenced some of the lyrical topics.
+While musically his style developed more psychedelic and folk rock elements, his interest in spirituality like Transcendental Meditation and Islam influenced some of the lyrical topics.

-It was additionally the first production led by Lloyd, while Eric Sherman did the design concept (who assisted the recordings of Waves in 1972).
+It was additionally the first production led by Lloyd, while Eric Sherman (who assisted the recordings of Waves in 1972) did the design concept.
 The LP cover shows an adaptation of the 1968 photograph Earthrise with a retouched silhouette of Lloyd playing flute on the moon.
 The record opens with the corresponding "Moonman I" and ends with "Moonman II" – though they are not written as two words.

 From there on Lloyd worked as a session player and recorded as guest musician for The Beach Boys (many of them participated on the follow-up Warm Waters in 1971), Canned Heat, The Doors and Roger McGuinn (like Lloyd a friend of Bob Dylan).